londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 As usual it isn't a win-win situation but you loose some

 ❌Development speed
-❌... and so on.

-#### LLVM
+## LLVM

-What is LLVM?
 LLVM is probably the biggest project (compiler) that exists to build native binaries.
-Languages such as C, C++, Haskell, Rust & Swift compiles to native binaries through LLVM.
+Languages such as C, C++, Haskell, Rust & Swift compile into native binaries through LLVM.

-Moving back to the info-text,
+From the info-box previously,

 > **It is an  [LLVM](https://llvm.org/)  based backend for the Kotlin compiler** and native implementation of the Kotlin standard library.

 So...
 What is a backend?
 More specifically, what is a backend for a compiler?

-### How the Kotlin Compiler works, Frontend to Backend
+## How the Kotlin Compiler works, Frontend to Backend

-First, what is a compiler?
 A compiler is like a translator, just as you'd translate Swedish into English a compiler instead translates computer code written in one programming language into another one of lower level, e.g. assembly.

-What are the steps then taken?
 In general all compilers follow the same pattern, and Kotlin is no different.
 Even though it's a similar path it's interesting to learn about, even more if you don't know how it usually works!
 The Kotlin Compiler first compiles Kotlin code into a _Intermediate Representation_, or _IR_, which it later turns into Java Bytecode, when targeting the _Java Virtual Machine_ (_JVM_).

 ![image](https://user-images.githubusercontent.com/7490199/97027300-d2095900-155a-11eb-9d18-6fb58a0a9699.png)

 The first part is called the **Compiler Frontend**

-#### The Kotlin Compiler Frontend
+### The Kotlin Compiler Frontend

 ![image](https://user-images.githubusercontent.com/7490199/97027463-1137aa00-155b-11eb-9c31-a60e3e25af87.png)

-As mentioned the _Compiler Frontend_ turns the Kotlin code into a _Intermediate Representation_ of the code which is represented by a [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), which is built from concrete syntax, e.g. strings.
+The _Compiler Frontend_ turns the Kotlin code into a _Intermediate Representation_ of the code which is represented by a [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+The _abstract syntax tree_ in turn is built from concrete syntax, e.g. strings.
-The process involves [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis) which creates tokens and pass it forward to the [parser](https://en.wikipedia.org/wiki/Parsing) that finally builds said abstract syntax tree.
+The process involves [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis) which creates tokens and pass it forward to the [parser](https://en.wikipedia.org/wiki/Parsing) that finally builds the _abstract syntax tree_.
 For those interested this could be a really fun challenge and learning lesson to implement yourself!

 Moving on, the second and final part is called the **Compiler Backend**.

-#### The Kotlin Compiler Backend
+### The Kotlin Compiler Backend

 ![image](https://user-images.githubusercontent.com/7490199/97077672-ddee2d00-15e5-11eb-9f71-916c5b2a0544.png)

-The _Compiler Backend_ actually turns this abstract syntax tree, or _IR_, into computer output language.
-In this case it's Java Bytecode which is understood by the _JVM_.
+The _Compiler Backend_ turns this abstract syntax tree, or _IR_, into computer output language.
+In the image that is Java Bytecode which is understood by the _JVM_.
 The backend is the part that actually optimize code to remove for-loops where applicable, exchange variables into constants and so on.
 Just as with the frontend it's a really good challenge to either implement a backend without optimizations, or focus on a existing one and adding a optimization yourself!

-What is interesting about Kotlin is that it has different backends, which means that the _IR_ compile not only into Java Bytecode but also JS/Browser & Native binaries.
+What is interesting about Kotlin is that it has different compiler backends, which means that the _IR_ compile not only into Java Bytecode but also JS/Browser & Native binaries.

 ![image](https://user-images.githubusercontent.com/7490199/97077776-b8155800-15e6-11eb-8ae6-a83a77253087.png)

-> **Side-note**: For Native Backend we actually have two _Intermediate Representations_, first Kotlin _IR_ which is compiled into LLVM _IR_ which LLVM then compiles into a native binary through its own Compiler Backend.
-This means that all the optimizations applied to C, C++, Swift & many more are also applied to Kotlin Native code!
+> **Side-note**: For Native Backend there's in fact two _Intermediate Representations_, first Kotlin _IR_ which then compiles into LLVM _IR_.
+LLVM finally turns this into a native binary through its own Compiler Backend.
+During the final step in LLVM all the optimizations applied to C, C++, Swift & many more is also applied to Kotlin Native code!

-#### How Kotlin keeps multiplatform clean
+## How Kotlin keeps multiplatform clean

 It might sound messy to target multiple platforms like this, and how could it possibly end up clean?

-By using the standard libraries that are included with Kotlin, which includes almost everything you need, and multiplatform-developed community libraries, e.g. [SQLDelight](https://github.com/cashapp/sqldelight), you get code that looks the same and works the same irregardless of if you target JS/Browser, Native or the JVM.
+By using the standard libraries that are included with Kotlin, which includes almost everything you need, and multiplatform-developed community libraries, e.g. [SQLDelight](https://github.com/cashapp/sqldelight), you get code that looks the same and works the same irregardless of target (JS/Browser, Native or the JVM).

-To give an example of how Kotlin std-lib works, let's take one of the most common types - String.
+To give an example of how Kotlin std-lib works, let's take one of the most common types - `String`.

 ![image](https://user-images.githubusercontent.com/7490199/97077938-2dcdf380-15e8-11eb-8282-873d80f6178e.png)

-By using Kotlin.String rather than the usual Java.lang.String you do when programming Java you get a String type that works on multiple platform and has the same convenience functions (& even more than the Java one).
+By using `Kotlin.String` rather than the usual `Java.lang.String` you do when programming Java you get a type that works on multiple platforms, including some awesome convenience functions.
 Imagine, you can write native code using `.substring`, `.take(n)` & `.replace` - amazing compared to `c` right? :happy:

-Thinking about the compiler, this means that the Backend Compiler automatically maps the _IR_ of a Kotlin.String into the correct type.
+To put this in context of the compiler, this means that the _Compiler Backend_ automatically maps the _IR_ of a `Kotlin.String` into the correct type.

 You can take this concept and apply to anything such as IO , network & more - all which are included in the std-lib!

-### Summarizing how Native works
+## Summarizing how Multiplatform works

 Let's recollect what we've gone through

 1. Kotlin Compiler compiles Kotlin code into a _Intermediate Representation_ (IR) through the _Compiler Frontend_.
-   1. This IR is a abstract syntax tree
+   1. _IR_ is a abstract syntax tree.
-2. Kotlin Compiler then goes the _Compiler Backend_ which turns the code into the lower level language, e.g. Java Bytecode, and applies optimisations
+2. Kotlin Compiler then goes the _Compiler Backend_ which turns the code into the lower level language, e.g. Java Bytecode, and applies multiple optimisations.
 3. Kotlin has a std-lib which has functionalities as `Kotlin.String`, `Kotlin.List`, networking and much more.
-   1. `Kotlin.String` turns into `KString` which is Kotlins own native strings with a lot of helper methods.
+   1. `Kotlin.String` turns into `KString` in the case of targeting _Native_. `KString` is Kotlins own native strings with some cool helper methods.

-What more could be good to know in relation to native?
-Native has a lot of quirks like pointers, address space and much more!
+Native is usually considered "dangerous" and "hard" because of all the quirks like pointers, address space and other.

-Kotlin has solved memory allocation through the same approach as Swift, namely [_reference counting_](https://en.wikipedia.org/wiki/Reference_counting) which deallocates objects once they've got no references.
-There's some advantages such as being really fast, but also downsides such as _reference cycles_ which it handles poorly.
+Kotlin Native deals with _memory allocation_ in the same way as Swift, namely [_reference counting_](https://en.wikipedia.org/wiki/Reference_counting) which deallocates objects once they've got no references.
+There's some advantages such as being really fast, but also downsides such as _reference cycles_ which it handles poorly when compared to the JVM Garbace Collector (GC).

 Kotlin also has some really nice convenience syntax such as the `memScope`-block.

-### Outro: Kotlin Multiplatform and why it matters
+## Outro: Kotlin Multiplatform and why it matters

 ✔️ One code-base for common logic
 - Serialization logic, e.g. parsing JSON into a data class
 - Networking
 - Database

 ✔️ Development speed
 ✔️ Required Knowledge